Q. I'm interested in studying journalism. Why should I consider SMU?

 Q. OK, seriously now.
 I'd like a place where I'm not a number.
 I'd like for my professors to know my name.
 I'd like to be able to work closely with journalism professors who have professional experience and who know what it takes to perform at the highest levels of professional media.
 Is SMU the place for me?

-A. You bet it is.
+A. Yes.
 Apply now.
 We want highly motivated students interested in developing critical thinking skills.
 You will learn what news is, how to report it and how to produce it over multiple media platforms.

 Q. I know SMU is expensive, and my family isn't wealthy.
 Do I have any chance of attending?